Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 Currently, everyone in the neighbourhood is waiting for Udo to wake up.
 For him to explain what happened.
-Because what else could have happened besides him killing his wife and then setting an explosion to kill himself and perhaps cover up his crime to not mar the memory his family and friends would have of him.
+Because what else could have happened besides him killing his wife and then setting an explosion to kill himself?
+Perhaps the fire was meant to cover up his crime as to not mar the memory his family and friends would have of him.

 But the big “why” remains.
 In such a quiet, unassuming, suburban neighbourhood at 56 Sprucedale, why did this seemingly normal couple’s marriage and lives end up in tragedy?
-The mystery and the psychology behind it are what attracts me to true crime.
+The mystery and the psychology behind it are some of the very things that attract me to true crime.

 Last official word on the investigation comes from Colleen Collins, a spokesperson for the City of Kitchener.
 “The onsite work has concluded and the samples/evidence collected has been sent to the Centre of Forensic Science in Toronto.”
 Fire officials completed their work at the scene on Sunday evening and equipment has been removed.
 Samples taken from the site have been sent to the Centre of Forensic Science in Toronto for the Ontario Fire Marshall’s office to continue the investigation into the cause of the explosion, while the Waterloo Police oversee the homicide investigation.

 “[The City’s] focus is now on supporting this neighbourhood in recovering from this traumatic event,” Collins said.